 The Four Hella Right Ways to do Moissanite

 1. If you are going to use Moissanite, ask your girlfriend if she’s OK with that.
 That takes care of reason number three up above.

 2. Compare your Moissanite side by side to a diamond of a G color.
 Make sure you are comfortable with the difference in look and color of that Moissanite.
 The Forever Brilliant version costs a bit more, but has a wonderful white color that I love.

 3. Look at the Moissanite under normal light, ugly light, and outdoor light, not just a bright store diamond light that makes any stone look amazing.

 4. Do not choose an emerald cut shape as that magnifies the presence of any, different than diamond look, in the Moissanite gem.
 I like the round brilliant cut best as it maximizes the beauty of moissanite.

 JCK Magazine recently published an article about how Moissanite is whiter now due to a newer technology.

-Or call me to see Moissanite and discuss it as a choice.
+Call me to see Moissanite and discuss it as a choice.
 I do sell them.

 Hell of a Great Jeweler